A categorical proof of the Carath\'eodory extension theorem: Introduction

 In the last two sections of the paper we apply the previous sections to measure theory.
 We start by representing inner and outer premeasures by certain transformations between certain functors.
-By applying the extension results on these functors, we obtain our categorical proof for Carath\'edory's extension result.
+By applying the extension results to these functors, we obtain our categorical proof for Carath\'edory's extension result.
 We furthermore, make a distinction between \emph{left} and \emph{right} Carath\'edory extensions.
 The right one always exists and is the same as the extension in the classical proof, the left one however does not always exist.
-This also explains why inner measures and outer measures are, surprisingly, not as symmetric as one might expect.
-Moreover, we immediately obtain a way to characterize these extensions by a universal property, which is interesting when uniqueness is not guaranteed.
+This is also related to the fact that inner measures and outer measures can behave surprisingly different from each other.
+Moreover, we immediately obtain a way to characterize these extensions by a universal property, namely as a maximal or minimal extension.
+This is interesting when uniqueness is not guaranteed.

+\textbf{Acknowledgments}: I would like to thank the two anonymous reviewers for their valuable comments and helpful suggestions.